ESMG/gridtools/source/tutorials/jupyterMOM6.rst

     0.000000 means that depths of **0.000000 or shallower** will be masked as land.
-When the `MASKING_DEPTH` and `MINIMUM_DEPTH` are **EQUAL**, an additional depth of `epsilon` is applied so the new point is actually an ocean point.
+When the `MASKING_DEPTH` and `MINIMUM_DEPTH` are **EQUAL**, an additional depth of `epsilon` is applied so that any new points are actually an ocean points.
 The value of `epsilon` may need to be changed if the new ocean points are masked by MOM6.

     See: :py:func:`~gridtools.gridutils.GridUtils.applyExistingOceanmask` or